charlescol/market-streaming-infra-terraform/README.md

 make deploy PROJECT_ID=myprojectid
 ```

-This is recommanded to be run using the terraform service account created by the bootstrap command.
+This is recommanded to be run using the terraform service account created by the previous command.